 Key views across and within the KAVHA site are crucial for understanding important visual relationships and spatial qualities of the Second (Penal) Settlement and they should be conserved and maintained.
 Where lost, they should be restored through careful removal of intrusive trees or other elements.
 This aspect of the cultural landscape reinforces understanding of the historic hierarchy and regime of power associated with the Second Settlement.
-They are also an important part of the aesthetic qualities of the landscape.
-Removal of trees and plantings is appropriate where this would restore key views, visual relationships and significant spatial qualities of the cultural landscape.
+Views from Flagstaff Hill over the sea and Kingston and from the Queen Elizabeth II lookout have importance from more recent history and for site orientation.
+They are also an important for experiencing the aesthetic qualities of the landscape.
+Removal of trees and plantings is appropriate where this would restore significant views, visual relationships and significant spatial qualities of the cultural landscape.